LispCookbook/cl-cookbook/scripting.md

 **With Deploy**

-Also, the [Deploy](https://github.com/Shinmera/deploy/) library can be used to build an image.
+Also, the [Deploy](https://github.com/Shinmera/deploy/) library can be used to build a fully standalone application.
 It will use compression if available.

 Deploy is specifically geared towards applications with foreign library dependencies.
-It collects all the `*.so` files of dependencies, such as libssl.co in the `bin` subdirectory.
+It collects all the foreign shared libraries of dependencies, such as libssl.so in the `bin` subdirectory.

 And voilà !